IaroslavGusiev/BattlerPet/README.md

 # Unity Pet Project (BattlerPet)

 Welcome to my **Unity pet project**!
 In this project, I'm exploring various architectural concepts, composition root patterns, and experimenting with microservice-like architecture within a Unity game.
-I'm using some key technologies and libraries to help achieve these goals, including DI container **VContainer**, **UniTask**, and **UniRx**.
+I'm using some key technologies and libraries to help achieve these goals, including **VContainer**, **UniTask**, and **UniRx**.

 ## Project Overview